 Michael Kitces recently conducted a study of the 4% rule to see if it holds true for longer time horizons.
 The William Bengen study that the 4% rule is based on didn’t test the 4% withdrawal rate on retirement periods of longer than 33 years.
 Yet many FIRE retirees may be in retirement for 40-50 years.
+We need to address flexible spending rules in retirement.

 Does that make the 4% rule too risky?
 Or, perhaps it’s too conservative?
 These are the questions that Kitces’ study set out to answer.
 And it revealed some fascinating data that everyone who plans to retire early should pay attention to.